savaslabs/savaslabs.github.io/_work/mit-press.md

 ### New feature integration

 Savas has collaborated with MIT Press to deploy new microsites and new features to the MIT Press website.
-This includes a custom module build by Savas for a large-scale data integration with an external database of MIT Press books.
+This includes a custom module build by Savas for a large-scale data integration with an external FileMaker database, automating what was a tedious, manual process into a one click, push button deployment.

 ---

 ### Security audit

-Savas developers implemented a version control and deployment system and made important initial security updates.
+Savas developers implemented version control using Git and GitHub, a deployment system using [Fabric](http://www.fabfile.org) and made important initial security updates.
 On an ongoing basis, Savas has identified and investigated potential security issues and made the appropriate updates to ensure that sensitive and propriatary information is protected.